 How do you tell when a pear is ready to eat?
 Hold the pear gently but firmly in the palm of your hand, and apply the thumb of that same hand to the pear flesh just below the point where the stem joins the fruit.
 When the flesh beneath your thumb yields evenly to gentle pressure, it is time to eat your pear.
 If you have to push more than slightly, it is not ready yet.

-- 2 cups raw, rolled oats (soaked)
+- 2 cups raw, gluten-free rolled oats, soaked

-- 2 cups raw almonds (soaked)
+- 2 cups raw almonds, soaked

-- 2 cups raw hazelnuts (soaked)
+- 2 cups raw hazelnuts, soaked

 - 1/3 cup date paste

-- 1/3 cup raw honey
+- 1/3 cup raw honey or equivalent

 - 2 Tbsp vanilla extract